Tag Archive | fathers

 Father’s Day is a day of great celebration for many…but what if Father’s Day is a day of great pain?

-There are those who have experienced their much loved father’s death…those who are estranged due to abuse or their father having an affair and leaving the family…those who have been abandoned by their dad…and some never met their father because he died or left before they were born.
+There are those who have experienced their much-loved father’s death…those who are estranged due to custody issues, abuse, or a complicated relationship…those who have been blocked by a parent from seeing their father/child…and some never met their father because he left.

-There are dads who will be in great pain today, too, due to having experienced a much treasured child’s death…dads who have a distant or complicated relationship with their child(ren)…dads who are grieving a child who never got to breathe one breath on earth due to miscarriage…or the child’s mother chose abortion.
+There are dads who will be in great pain today due to having experienced a much treasured child’s death…dads who have a distant or complicated relationship with their child(ren)…dads who are grieving a child due to miscarriage…or the child’s mother chose abortion.

 There are dads who are serving in the military…or children who are serving, too.